Ryan8765/deployqb/README.md

 ```/db/<yourdbid>?a=dbpage&pagename=main.7dff319d.css```

 Notice the dependency is set up as if it was in Quick Base already and notice the name of the dependency **matches** the name in the qbcli.json above "main.7dff319d.css."
 Dependencies in this tool assume you are linking to other dbpages (pagename=nameofyourdependency).
 Note, **do not utilize** pageid when linking to your dependencies using this tool - or the system will not operate appropriately you must use pagename (pagename=main.css etc.).
+Use the command **"deployqb genlinks"** to see a list of possible links you can use for your dependencies.